-Genesis 27:45 Until your brother's anger turns away from you and he forgets what you have done to him: then I will send for you from there: why should I be deprived of you both in one day?
+Genesis 27:43 Now therefore, my son obey my voice; and arise, flee to Laban, my brother, in Haran; 44 And remain with him a few days until your brother's anger turns away.
+45 Until your brother's anger turns away from you and he forgets what you have done to him: then I will send for you from there: why should I be deprived of you both in one day?
 C-MATS